WeilJimmer/CameraTools/README.md

 # Camera Tools

-Camera Lens Angle of View Calculator (Web) 相機鏡頭可視角度計算機 (線上版)

-An advanced web-based tool for precisely calculating and visualizing the field of view (FOV) for various camera sensors and lens combinations.
+Advanced web-based calculators for photographers and cinematographers to understand their equipment's optical characteristics and performance.

 Live Demo (線上使用) :